Goal: Generate Python code for the CoinGecko API using ONLY the official `coingecko_sdk`.

 response = requests.get('[https://api.coingecko.com/api/v3/simple/price?ids=bitcoin&vs_currencies=usd](https://api.coingecko.com/api/v3/simple/price?ids=bitcoin&vs_currencies=usd)')

-# ❌ DO NOT use the outdated pycoingecko library.
+# β NO use of the outdated `pycoingecko` library.

 from pycoingecko import CoinGeckoAPI